 You’re finally going to plan that long-awaited Alaska cruise.
 One question I’m often asked is, “do I need a passport for an Alaska cruise?”
 The answer is easy: yes.
 And no.

 On a “closed-loop cruise” – one that begins and ends in a US port – technically you don’t need a passport book.
 For example, a Caribbean cruise round-trip from Miami.
-All you need for that cruise is a government-issued photo ID and a birth certificate with a raised seal.
+All you need for this type of cruise is a government-issued photo ID and a birth certificate with a raised seal.
 But is that a smart decision?
-IMO, no.
+IMO, no. Here’s why…

 If your ship breaks down in a foreign port or if you have a medical emergency, to fly home to the USA asap, you need a passport book for re-entry.
 Plain and simple.
 Without a passport, you’d have to get in contact with the local US embassy or consulate and apply for an emergency passport.
 This can take days, especially if it happens over a weekend.

 Cruises to Alaska from Seattle or San Francisco

-You’d think you don’t need a passport, right?
+For a round-trip cruise to Alaska from Seattle or even San Francisco, you’d think you don’t need a passport, right?
 Wrong.
 In order to return to a US port, your ship needs to stop in a foreign port…in this case, in Canada.
 Either north or southbound, your ship will stop somewhere in Canada.
-In order to enter Canada, as in set foot on Canadian soil and then re-board your ship, you must have a passport book.
+In order to enter Canada, set foot on Canadian soil and then re-board your ship, you must have a passport book.

 When a cruise ship cruises the Inside Passage to Alaska departs from a US port, the ship must…MUST stop in a foreign-flagged port before returning to the US.
 Why?